As Hunter Biden's gun case starts jury selection, U.S. president says he has 'boundless love' for him

 Hunter Biden is also facing a separate trial in California in September on charges of failing to pay $1.4 million in taxes.
 Both cases were to have been resolved through a deal with prosecutors last July, the culmination of a yearslong investigation into his business dealings.

-But Judge Maryellen Noreika, who was nominated to the bench by Trump, questioned some unusual aspects of the deal, which included a proposed guilty plea to misdemeanor offenses to resolve the tax crimes and a diversion agreement on the gun charge, which meant as long as he stayed out of trouble for two years the case would be dismissed.
+But Noreika, who was nominated to the bench by Trump, questioned some unusual aspects of the deal, which included a proposed guilty plea to misdemeanour offences to resolve the tax crimes and a diversion agreement on the gun charge, which meant as long as he stayed out of trouble for two years the case would be dismissed.
 The lawyers squabbled over the agreement, could not come to a resolution, and the deal fell apart.
 Attorney General Merrick Garland then appointed the top investigator as a special counsel in August, and a month later Hunter Biden was indicted.

 This trial isn't about Hunter Biden's foreign business affairs -- which Republicans have seized on without evidence to try to paint the Biden family as corrupt.
 But it will excavate some of Hunter Biden's darkest moments and put them on display.